goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

   </div>

-If you wish to customize the sidebar links you can either fill the 'links' slot to completely override the links, or you can fill the 'additional_links' slot to insert some extra links after the default links.
+If you wish to customize the sidebar links you can either fill the ``links`` slot to completely override the links, or you can fill the ``additional_links`` slot to insert some extra links after the default links.
 You can nest slots as deeply as you wish.

 Combining METAL and TAL
 ~~~~~~~~~~~~~~~~~~~~~~~